d-alex-hughes/demo-homework/ps_1.md

 # This is a section

 This is some text that is going to exist in the section.
 This is going to be replaced with an output.
+Don't do something dumb.

 ``` r
 x <- 1:10